w3c/webextensions/proposals/public-suffix.md

 Option `allowPlainSuffix` only exists because there are domains that do not have a registrable domain, due to themselves being PSL eTLDs, but can still be navigated to, such as github.io and blogspot.com.

-##### 2.2.3 Options: Discussion

-The effect of the options is that `getRegistrableDomain()` may return values that are not registrable domains in the strictest sense, e.g. they may be IP addresses.

-The author of this proposal is of the view that:

-1. Any method named `getXYZ()` should return a value of type `XYZ`.
-Therefore `getRegistrableDomain()` may not be the most suitable name, since it does not always return true registrable domains.
-Reviewers of this proposal feel this is not a significant enough issue to warrant alternative naming.

-2. This API should provide a way not just to get a hostname's registrable-domain-like value, but also to know what kind of value that is, be it an IP address, a domain name, or an intranet hostname lacking a known eTLD.
-Reviewers of this proposal are of the view that no compelling use case has been identified to support the need for such additional functionality.
-However, reviewers have conceded that IP addresses have to be special-cased, because for most domain inputs, one could split at dots to try and get a different domain level, but that logic does not make sense for IP addresses.
-By not providing a way of knowing whether the return value of `getRegistrableDomain()` is an IP address or a domain name, it is more difficult for users of this API to implement the special-casing that the reviewers have identified.

 #### 3. IDN